In Search of Extraterrestrial Artificial Intelligence Through Dyson Sphere-like structures around Primordial Black Holes: Theoretical background

 where $A_{\rm{NFW}}=\left[\ln(1+c)-\frac{c}{1+c}\right]$.
 If we define the mean density of DM halo $\bar{\rho}_{\rm{halo}} = 3M_{\rm{halo}} / (4\pi r^3_{\rm{vir}})$, and the normalized distance to virial radius $x=r/r_{\rm{vir}}$, the NFW profile can be written as

-As the distribution of PBH in DM halo is almost uniform, the NFW distribution is sufficient to obtain the number density of PBH by the knowledge of $f_{\rm{PBH}}$ and the mass of PBH \footnote{In this work, we assume a monochromatic mass spectrum for PBH \citep{Erfani:2021rmw,Kleban:2023ugf}.}.
+As the distribution of PBHs in a DM halo is almost uniform, the NFW distribution is sufficient to obtain the number density of PBHs via the knowledge of $f_{\rm{PBH}}$ and the total mass of PBHs \footnote{In this work, we assume a monochromatic mass spectrum for PBHs \citep{Erfani:2021rmw,Kleban:2023ugf}.}.
 In the next section, we will show the correspondence of civilization type and the number of PBH used for harvesting the energy by ET-AI.